 - Configuring your RSS Feed Reader: The most important part when setting up your RSS feed reader is getting the feed link right.
 Your feed URL is unique to your translator dashboard, and will provide notifications only for the jobs that you're qualified to take.
 Here's how to find your own, unique RSS feed URL:

 - Intervals: This is the time interval that you want your reader to check at.
 The lower it is, the more chances your reader has of detecting a job and generating a notification for you in a timely manner.
-We generally recommend using a low interval of 30 to 60 seconds.

 4) You’re all set – happy translating!